lenn219/SCP_scrape/README.md

     SCP-004.html

-if there is a failure is will be printed but it will keep going so watch out!!!!!
+**if there is a failure is will be printed but it will keep going so watch out!!!!!**

+**I would fork the code if you are going to use it because you probably want more precise logging.**

-Note: i havent yet looked at SCP-001 i just know that there are more than one on the same number so i just if you put in anything lower than 2 it will start at 2.
+**Note: i havent yet looked at SCP-001 i just know that there are more than one on the same number so i just if you put in anything lower than 2 it will start at 2.**

-Note_2: the requester is not so fast so it wil take days to go through every single scp and you will get some errors so this is not perfect.
+**Note_2: the requester is not so fast so it wil take days to go through every single scp and you will get some errors so this is not perfect.**